6th April 2017

 The AmaKristina is the sister ship to the popular AmaViola, and features the most advanced designs of any river cruises that are currently in operation.
 With a capacity of 158 people, you’ll find a whole host of luxury facilities on-board, including a heated swimming pool with a swim-up bar, a fitness centre and spa, and of course, plenty of gourmet dining options complete with free-flowing wines.
 Exclusive twin balconies are available in many of the state rooms, and the vessel carries a whole fleet of bicycles should you wish to do any independent or guided biking tours when you stop off at the various ports.

 If you’re interested in booking onto this river cruise, the “Enchanting Rhine” journey includes an option to add on two nights in Lucerne, before finishing with two nights in Zurich.
-Prices start at £1,733 per person* if you only wish to do the cruise, which finishes in Basel, or £2,853 if you decide to go for the cruise and city stay option, ending in Zurich.
 The price includes deluxe accommodation in an outside stateroom, shore excursions, entertainment on demand, all of your meals, unlimited red and white wines, plus much more.

 If you’re thinking of going on a river cruise holiday, don’t forget to buy your travel insurance before you depart.
 We offer an optional “cruise add-on” to our holiday insurance policies, which means you’re covered for things such as itinerary changes and even cabin confinement.